gschmutz/iot-vehicle-tracking-demo/README.md

 SELECT * FROM truck_position_s;
 ```

-you should see a continous stream of events as a result of the SELECT statement, similar as shown below:
+you should see a continuous stream of events as a result of the SELECT statement, similar as shown below:

 ```
 ksql> SELECT * from truck_position_s;